jeffh/YACS/README.md

    Which will install all the dependencies YACS needs (minus the database driver).

-2. Edit `s.DATABASES` variable in the `yacs/settings/development.py` file to your appropriate database settings.
+2. Edit `DATABASES` variable in the `yacs/settings/development.py` file to your appropriate database settings.

 3. Run the following commands.
 When calling syncdb, you'll be ask to create a superuser,